darktasevski/CompSci/Math/fractions_and_decimals.md

 Multiply...
 Count the spots behind the decimals...
 Put the decimal point in your answer:

 ![Decimal multiplication v2](../static/math/multiplying_decimals_3.gif)

+> When we multiply by the powers of 10 (10, 100, 1000, ...) it has the effect of shifting all the digits num of zeroes places to the left.
+For example, let's say we took the number 53.3 and we were to multiply it by 10, equals 533.

 Another technique for multiplying decimals: